 Her recent awards include the Guida-LaCamera Encouragement Award from the Connecticut District of the Metropolitan Opera National Council Auditions, first prize in the Friday Woodmere Music Club’s Young Artist Competition and first prize in the Bronx Arts Ensemble Young Artist Competition.

-Linda received her Bachelor of Music from The Aaron Copland School of Music at Queens College, where she met and worked with Sherry Overholt, who she still studies with today.
+Linda received her Bachelor of Music from The Aaron Copland School of Music at Queens College.
 Ms. Collazo was a CUNY Macaulay Honors Scholar, Richard and Mica Hadar Foundation Scholar, and the recipient of several prestigious awards including the Jane and Paul Smaldone Memorial Scholarship, the Helene B. Giudice Award, the Erik Horlick Memorial Award, and The Claire Bartels Freshman Award.

 Finally, in her spare time, Ms. Collazo enjoys giving back to her community in the South Bronx by teaching voice and piano in her private studio.
 She also holds Teaching Artist positions at the Professional Performance Arts School (PPAS) in Manhattan and at The Point C.D.C. in Hunts Point in the Bronx.